-of tuples constituted by merely subdirectly-irreducibles of the variety are involved.
-As a matter of fact, it appears that, when restricting our consideration by rather restricted implicativity as such than REDPC in general, involving the conception of ideality becomes redundant, as it is rather expectable intuitively and is definitely shown in this paper on the formal level.
+by rather restricted implicativity as such than REDPC in general, involving the conception of ideality becomes redundant, as it is rather expectable intuitively and is definitely shown in this paper on the formal level.

-Here (as opposed to [4]), we have refrained from following the paradigm of [5] in proving the equivalence of (sub)direct filtrality and (restricted)implicativity, avoiding involving ideality at all.
-(On the other hand, since the elaboration of [5] admits a quite straightforward "quasi-equational relativization" - cf., e.g., [4] - based mainly upon the inductivity of closure systems of quasivariety-relative congruences resulted from the Compactness Theorem for ultra-closed classes cf., e.g., [18] - as well as the quite obvious fact that congruences of an algebra of a variety are variety-relative resulted from the fact that varieties are closed under homomorphic images, we equally deal with the quasi-equational framework here well justified by such particular instances as those, which have been studied in [23] and [27] and also discussed here.)
+Here, we have refrained from following the paradigm of [3] in proving the equivalence of (sub)direct filtrality and (restricted)implicativity, avoiding involving ideality at all.
+(On the other hand, since the elaboration of [3] admits a quite straightforward "quasi-equational relativization" based mainly upon the inductivity of closure systems of quasivariety-relative congruences resulted from the Compactness Theorem for ultra-closed classes - cf., e.g., [13] - as well as the quite obvious fact that congruences of an algebra of a variety are variety-relative resulted from the fact that varieties are closed under homomorphic images, we equally deal with the quasi-equational framework here well justified by such particular instances as those, which have been studied in [18] and [22] and also discussed here.)
 Instead, we have found another "bridge" between (restricted)implicativity and [relative](sub)direct filtrality, equally characterizing them but being, as opposed to "[relative]ideality"+"[relative]semi-simplicity", quite valuable in its own right.
-This is the combination of "[relative](sub)direct congruence-distributivity"+"[relative]semi-simplicity" and either (universal)firstorder axiomatizability of the class of all [relatively]simple and one-element algebras of the [quasi]variety or the class' being (both hereditary and)ultra-closed, a [quasi]variety being [relatively] subdirectly congruence-distributive iff it is [relatively] congruence-distributive.
-In this connection, it is remarkable that a very similar characterization but without involving [relative] semi-simplicity and any kind of filtrality as well as with using [relatively] finitely-subdirectly-irreducibles instead of [relatively]simple members holds for finite restricted disjunctivity.
+This is the combination of "[relative](sub)direct filtrality and either (universal)first-order axiomatizability of the class of all [relatively]simple and one-element algebras of the [quasi]variety or the class' being (both hereditary and)ultra-closed, a [quasi]variety being [relatively]subdirectly congruence-distributive iff it is [relatively]congruence-distributive.
+In this connection, it is remarkable that a very similar characterization but without involving [relative] simple members holds for finite restricted disjunctivity.
 It is such characterizations that have found substantial applications briefly discussed below.

-First of all, the described characterization of restricted implicativity collectively with [6] yields a characterization of discriminator varieties in terms of their most evident and well-known properties.
+First of all, the described characterization of restricted implicativity collectively with [4] yields a characterization of discriminator varieties in terms of their most evident and well-known properties.

 Next, in the restricted case of locally-finite (in particular, finitely-generated) quasivarieties, the condition of being ultraclosed can be omitted at all, while the condition of being hereditary can be weakened by replacing it with that of being closed under merely finite subalgebras.
 This collectively with our characterization of [relatively]finitely-subdirectly-irreducibles of a restricted disjunctive [quasi]variety have enabled us to prove that a locally-finite [quasi]variety is restricted implicative iff it is both (finitely)restricted disjunctive and [relatively]semi-simple.
-This provides a relationship between restricted implicativity and restricted finite disjunctivity inverse to that given by Remark 2.4 of [31], according to which disjunctive finite restricted systems are definable via implicative ones very much like disjunction is definable via implication in the classical logic $(a \lor b) = (a \supset b) \supset b$).
+This provides a relationship between restricted implicativity and restricted finite disjunctivity inverse to that given by Remark 2.4 of [26], according to which disjunctive finite restricted systems are definable via implicative ones very much like disjunction is definable via implication in the classical logic $(a \lor b) = (a \supset b) \supset b$).